rargo/nvim-global/README.md

 :GlobalListDefinitions
 ```

-A telescope picker window will show up, select the symbol from telescope dialog,
+A Telescope selector window will be displayed, select the symbol from the dialog,
-It will jump to the symbol definition file and location,
+it will jump to the symbol definition file and location,
-if multiple definitions found, a quickfix window will be shown under current buffer, you can select
+if multiple definitions are found, a quick fix window will be displayed under the current buffer,
-specify definition in the quickfix window
+you can select a specific definition in the quick fix window

 You can map list symbol definitions to some key, below use key \<F8\>